HCPTangHY/Open-AutoGemini/README_en.md

 ## Automated Deployment Guide (For AI Assistants)

-> **This section is specifically designed for AI assistants (such as Claude Code) to automate the deployment of Open-AutoGLM.**
+> **This section is specifically designed for AI assistants (such as Claude Code) to automate the deployment of Open-AutoGemini.**
 >
 > If you are a human reader, you can skip this section and follow the documentation above.